 Theorem \ref{teo1} gives us information on the evolution and its asymptotic inside each epoch when the initial condition is a SPP of the renewal type.
-If e.g the initial distribution $\cQ$ for the first epoch is ${\rm Ren}(\nu,\mu)$ we can use Theorem \ref{teo1} together with the link $\xi^{(n+1)}(0)=\xi ^{(n)} (\infty)$ between two consecutive epochs to recursively define the measures $\mu^{(n)},\nu^{(n)}$ by
+If, for example, the initial distribution $\cQ$ for the first epoch is $\operatorname{Ren}(\nu,\mu)$, we can use Theorem \ref{teo1} together with the link $\xi^{(n+1)}(0)=\xi^{(n)} (\infty)$ between two consecutive epochs to recursively define the measures $\mu^{(n)},\nu^{(n)}$ by

-With this position it is then natural to ask if, in some suitable sense, the measures $\mu^{(n)},\nu^{(n)}$ have a well defined limiting behavior as $n\to \infty$.
+With this position it is then natural to ask if, in some suitable sense, the measures $\mu^{(n)},\nu^{(n)}$ have a well-defined limiting behavior as $n\to \infty$.
 The affirmative answer is contained in the following theorem, which is the core of the paper.
-Before stating it we need a result on the Laplace transform of probability measures on $[1,\infty]$. \begin{Lemma} Let $\mu$ be a probability measure on $[1, \infty)$ and let $g(s)$ be its Laplace transform, \ie $g(s)= \int e^{-s x} \mu(dx)\,, s >0$. \begin{enumerate}[i)] \item If
+Before stating it we need a result on the Laplace transform of probability measures on $[1,\infty]$. \begin{Lemma} Let $\mu$ be a probability measure on $[1, \infty)$, and let $g(s)$ be its Laplace transform, that is, $g(s)= \int e^{-s x} \mu(dx) , s >0$. \begin{enumerate}[(ii)] \item[(i)] If